Reveal-Energy-Services/orchid-python-api/README-dev.md

 This will download the installer to your workstation.

-Once finshed, click on the downloaded installer and follow the wizard prompts to install the executable.
+Once finished, click on the downloaded installer and follow the wizard prompts to install the executable.

-##### Install from build pipelines
+### Install from build pipelines

 - Navigate to the [ImageFrac Pipelines](https://reveal-energy.visualstudio.com/ImageFrac/_build)
 - Select the "Orchid Release Pipeline"